mjordan/GitBags/README.md

 # GitBags

-A GitBag is a [Bag](https://tools.ietf.org/html/draft-kunze-bagit-05) that is contained within a Git repository.
+A GitBag is a [Bag](https://tools.ietf.org/html/draft-kunze-bagit-05) whose contents are versioned within a Git repository.
+The .git directory sits within the top-level Bag directory.
 For example, for a Bag in a directory named 'mybagdir,' you have this:

 ```
 mybagdir/